-Our school day runs from 8:50 AM to 3:50 PM.
+Our school day runs from 8:50 AM to 3:50 PM Monday-Thursday.
+Friday is a 2:20 dismissal.
 Students will observe the following schedule:

-- 8:40 All students may enter the building
+- 8:30 Students eating breakfast may enter the building

+- 8:40 Students not eating breakfast may arrive

+- 8:50 Tardy Bell Rings

 - 8:50 School begins

-- 3:50 Students dismissed
+- 3:50 Students dismissed (2:20 on Fridays)

-Students may not play on the school grounds before or after school without parental supervision, since staff supervision is not provided.
-In the morning, students should wait calmly at their assigned door until a staff member admits them to a building.
+Students may not play on the school grounds before or after school.
+In the morning, students should wait calmly in their assigned area until a staff member escorts them into the building.